 It was suggested that the website is updated to change San Diego County Water Authority Regional Water/Wastewater Internship Program to “San Diego Regional Water/Wastewater Internship Program”.

 Mini Certificates to help with completion in programs.
 9 unit certificates will help students coming back for more.
 The question is does the Advisory board have an interest in mini certificates, will it help student get in to the industry and in jobs?
 Industry members agreed that mini certificates would be a good idea.
 Tom points out the suggestions of mini certificates on page 6 of the hand out.
-It is pointed out that the WTE 52 Water Distribution Systems should be called “Water Distribution systems 2” this would match the title of WTE 72.
+It is pointed out that the WTE 72 Water Distribution Systems should be called “Water Distribution Systems II” this would match the title of WTE 52.
 The industry members asked if tuition will be the same and if it goes into the same pot.
 Tom and Tony said that tuition and the process of registration is the same.
 This will help the college in the completion portion of the new funding formula from the state.
 The industry really likes the mini certificates; it will help with marketing the program, help with employability and keep working towards higher level certificates.
 A motion is made to adopt mini certificates and passed.

 Tom leads the Discussion of looking at Water & Waste Water to something that would be transferrable such as some classes that are engineering, green technologies, public work management.
 Industry suggests looking at what Cuyamaca has running and work together to provide good service.